Yes, witnessing or even experiencing

 6. GIFTS OF THE SPIRIT

 As incredible as being touched by the Holy Spirit is concerned – and as belief and faith building that it is – it can lead to even more amazing events and experiences.
 I am referring to the manifestation of the ‘gifts of the Spirit’ here.
 You see, it is not unusual for the Spirit to bless those of us being ‘touched’ with the ability to perform unexplainable and physically impossible deeds in the future.
 Yes, that may look like a crazy statement, but just trust me for now.
 These so-called “gifts” are detailed in the Bible, see 1 Corinthians 12.

 Some of the gifts included are:

 And look, if you are anything like I was when I first read about those ‘gifts’ … well, you are probably shaking your head right now.
 But, I am TOTALLY confident now that it is all real.
 Yes, and again I am sure if it can convince me, then it should be able to convince anyone.
 That is IF they just open themselves to it.

 And all of the gifts listed as ‘bullet points’ above are also available to read under the sub-heading, “Gifts of the Spirit” in the Menu Bar above, in this “God in church” section of the website.
-Please bear with me AND read those following articles about ‘gifts.’
-I hope the possibilities/ probabilities will become obvious to you as a result.

 7. YES, THEY DO HAVE A REAL PURPOSE!

 This stuff – these ‘gifts of the Spirit’ being applied, or even the sensation of just being ‘touched’ by the Spirit – can be so incredible to witness and even more so to experience.
 Again from my point of view, it can occasionally take us even beyond the boundaries of our imagination as to what might be possible at all.